flowwersMyDream/PSP/README.md

 # MCPSP — Minecraft PSP FORK BY SASHKA: Changelog

-DOWNLOAD GAME https://workupload.com/file/sgg8j3rSvDt ( game file size 75 mb, Yowza, that’s a big file.
+DOWNLOAD GAME https://workupload.com/file/Lgxpw8q52Nj UPDATE 10.09.2027 ( game file size 75 mb, Yowza, that’s a big file.
 Try again with a file smaller than 25MB)
 SOURCE CODE https://workupload.com/file/gv4EjeY56cQ DOWNLOAD A portable port of **Minecraft Pocket Edition (v0.6.1)** for the PlayStation Portable — runs on every PSP model (including the 32 MB PSP-1000) and in PPSSPP.

 ---

-## Latest Build — Fishing Update + Fixes
+## Latest Build — Skin Menu + Spawner Update

+The Skin picker became a real MCPE-style screen, the Monster Spawner learned to accept spawn eggs, and we swept out a couple of troublemakers along the way:

+### 🎨 New Skin Menu (MCPE-style)

+- **Options → Skin is now a button, not a slider** — it opens a dedicated *Skin* screen, just like in MCPE.
+- **Real 3D preview** — your character is shown in 3D and **slowly rotates** like a carousel, with gentle head-and-arm sway so it feels alive.
+- **Beautiful twilight design** — a smooth violet-indigo gradient backdrop, classic Minecraft inventory-style window frame, dreamy pink-to-violet viewport and a soft floor shadow under the character.
+- **Pink & gold palette** — gold title, pink highlights; the selected skin name glows pink and the active skin is tinted pink in the list.
+- **Custom skin support** — drop `custom.png` (64×32) into `data/skins/` and it automatically joins the list; the preview uses your very own texture.
+- **Removed the old wireframe skin preview** from Options — a suspicious block of code that was the hiding place of a nasty crash.
+Gone for good.

+### 🥚 Charge Spawners with Eggs

+- **Spawn eggs now work on Monster Spawners** — use any egg on a spawner to change which mob it summons; the egg is spent, just like in Minecraft.
+- **Spawner supports animals too** — you can load Pig/Cow/Chicken/Sheep into a spawner; they spawn up even on **Peaceful** difficulty, with proper creature caps.
+- **New spawner texture** — the in-world block texture and the Creative-inventory icon both got a fresh, brand-new look.

+### 🔧 Fixes & Removals

+- **Golden Hour Sunsets removed** — the effect broke the sky rendering and made the world feel sluggish; the block of warm sunset colors, the sunset-cloud pass and its news entry are all cleaned out.
+- World loading is untouched — it behaves exactly as before.

+---

+## Previous Updates

+### 🎣 Fishing Update + Fixes

 The entire fishing feature, from Creative menu to the catch, is now finished and polished — together with the fixes we bumped into along the way: